Guard burns four toddlers to death in Brazil horror

 “This morning, four children and a teacher burned to death when a guard at the nursery school sprayed alcohol on the victims and his own body before setting them alight,” the prosecutor of Minas Gerais state, in the country´s southeast, said in a statement.

-About 50 people were hospitalised with injuries, said Bruno Ataide Santos, director of the local hospital.
+About 50 people were hospitalized with injuries, said Bruno Ataide Santos, director of the local hospital.

 Their condition was not known.